gorb314/simtex/README.md

 is discarded and not evaluated.
 If `KEY` is defined, all text between `$ifdef` and `$endif` is included and processed as normal.

+	\$...

+Single line comment.
+This allows you to easily comment out a $def, for example.
+All text from the `\$` up to the end of the line is discarded.
+Also, if the `\$` is at the start of the line, then the entire line is elided from the output.

+	/$...$/

+Multi-line comment.
+Everything between the markers is discarded.
+As with C, multi-line comments cannot be nested.

 ## More Examples

 Look in the `src/tests` subdirectory.